Robert K. Tanenbaum: Literary career

 Tanenbaum's signature work, Echoes of My Soul was published in May 2013 by Kensington Books and was named 'Pick of the Week' by Publishers Weekly in its April 22, 2013 edition.
 It is about Miranda v.
 Arizona, the United States Supreme Court decision that laid the groundwork for Miranda rights.

-His latest novel, Without Fear or Favor, was published by Simon & Schuster Gallery Books in August 2017.
+A recent novel, Without Fear or Favor, was published by Simon & Schuster Gallery Books in August 2017.